 Why is a restaurant self-assessment vital to your restaurant operation?

-Restaurant self-assessments can help pinpoint areas of opportunities.
-Once you pinpoint the areas that you need to work on then you can begin to rebuild your restaurant’s reputation.
+Use of the Restaurant Self-Assessment pinpoints strengths and areas of opportunities.
+Once you pinpoint the areas that you need to work on then you can begin to build your restaurant’s reputation.

 How does a restaurant self-assessment work?